silicon-sat/silicon-sat.github.io/wiki/satcomm.md

 ## LoRa

 LoRa is Low-Power Wide-Area Network (LPWAN) technology from Semtech.
 It started as a protocol for builliding long-range (hence LoRa) low-power network for Internet of Things (IoT).
 It has now become popular for satellite communication for tinySats since low-bandwidth data can be transferred with very little energy which is attractive for tinySats with tiny batteries.
+Also, it uses a **non-licensed** band ISM (eg. 434 MHz) that is suitable for global use in the amateur band.
+In India **434-438MHz** is an amatuer band.
+So you are free to receive in this band but need an amateur license to transmit.

 **REFERENCES**